Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 ### Will
 - To sense into and inhabit the networks values.
-- Ensuring just and equitable distribution of PoS rewards
 - Work with the [[General Circle]] to identify the team members to implement a distributed governance implementation plan and timelines.